Free · No signup · 5 min read

 Has the sending domain been warmed for at least 14 days?

 A cold domain with no history sending 200 emails on day 1 hits Gmail's spam filter like a brick.
-Warmup tools (Instantly, Smartlead, Quickmail) simulate real conversations to build sender reputation.
-Skip this and your first batch is dead on arrival.
+Warmup tools simulate real conversations to build sender reputation.
+Skip this and your first batch is probably dead before a human sees it.

 If no: Pause.
 Set up warmup.
 Don't send a single real email until you've crossed the 14-day mark and the warmup tool shows green inbox placement.